VoHoangAnh/Mnist_cogan/README.md

 [[Paper]](https://arxiv.org/abs/1606.07536)
 <br />
 <br />
-In this repository, we utilized CoGAN with two version:
+In this repository, we utilized CoGAN with two versions:
 - COGAN-1
 <br />